jaydio/desec-qt-dns/doc/ARCHITECTURE.md

 The modular design allows for:

 - Easy addition of new record types
-- Potential migration to Qt5/PySide in the future
+- Potential migration to Qt5/PySide2 or Qt6/PySide6 in the future
 - Enhanced validation or additional features

 ## Testing Approach